 We will be trying lots of new things and trying hard to listen, share and get along with each other!

-We will start to go out for Forest School sessions (Miss Brimble will send a note home before hand to let you know when our first session will be).
-We will learn about fire and fire safety as well as do some number work, phonics and have plenty of exploring time.
+We will start to go out for Forest School sessions on September 28th.
+This term we will learn the rules about being in the copse for Forest School, learn about fire and fire safety as well as do some number work, phonics and have plenty of exploring time.
 We will spend lots of time building up our muscles to help us when we start to write.

 If you would like some ideas about E-Safety please click here

 These are some some apps that Ahlberg Class may use during Computing lessons.